h5p/h5p-math-display/README.md

 The MathDisplay library can be configured setting the environment variable `H5P_MATHDISPLAY_CONFIG` of your host system.

 ### Renderer ###
-So far, the MathDisplay library supports MathJax and KaTeX (as of final version 0.10) for rendering math.
+So far, the MathDisplay library supports MathJax and KaTeX (as of version 0.10-rc) for rendering math.
 By default, MathJax will be used, but you can tweak its settings or switch to KaTeX.

 The MathDisplay library expects to find a `renderer` property within `H5P_MATHDISPLAY_CONFIG` which itself holds an object named after the library that's used.
 In the case of MathJax, this object uses the same structure that you may be accustomed to by the [MathJax in-line configuration options](https://docs.mathjax.org/en/latest/configuration.html#using-in-line-configuration-options).